ty2k/express-portfolio/README.md

 `npm install`

+Knex migration files are included to create three tables in the database: `posts`, `projects`, and `users`.
+Run these with `knex migrate:latest`.

+A Knex seed file is included to populate the `projects` table with my portfolio project data.
+Run this with `knex seed:run`.

 ## Contact form setup

 Currently, `server.js` is set up to use Gmail to send mail using [Nodemailer](https://nodemailer.com).
 To create your own instance of this app, you would need to add your Gmail account and an [application-specific password](https://security.google.com/settings/security/apppasswords) to the environment: